Co-Director of the Center for Popular Economics

 Center for Popular Economics, Center for Economic Democracy

-Francisco Pérez is a solidarity economy activist, educator and researcher currently pursuing a PhD in economics at the University of Massachusetts at Amherst.
-He is the Director of the Center for Popular Economics, a nonprofit collective of political economists whose programs and publications demystify the economy and put useful economic tools in the hands of people fighting for social and economic justice.
+Francisco Pérez is a solidarity economy activist, educator and researcher.
+He is a Co-Director of the Center for Popular Economics, a nonprofit collective of political economists whose programs and publications demystify the economy and put useful economic tools in the hands of people fighting for social and economic justice.
+He is also an Assistant Professor of Economics at the University of Utah, and a Fellow at the Center for Economic Democracy.
 Francisco has worked on social and economic development projects in Brazil, the Dominican Republic, Guinea, Senegal, Sierra Leone, the US and Venezuela.
-He also worked for the Museum for African Art in NYC and was a member of a collective of artists fighting to free political prisoners called the “Scientific Soul Sessions.”
+He has a PhD in economics from the University of Massachusetts at Amherst.
 His research focuses on the political economy of the CFA Franc, a currency union of fourteen West and Central African countries.